Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Introduction and main results

 The resulting positive $(p,p)$-current does not charge pluripolar sets and it is \emph{closed}.
 For a $\theta$-psh function $u$, the \emph{non-pluripolar complex Monge-Amp{\`e}re measure} of $u$ is simply $\theta_u^n:=\theta_u\wedge \ldots\wedge \theta_u.$

 It has recently been proved by Witt Nystr\"om that the complex Monge-Amp\` ere mass of $\theta$-psh potentials decreases as the singularity type increases \cite[Theorem 1.2]{WN17}.
-Our main result about monotonicity of non-pluripolar products generalizes this result to the case of different cohomology classes $\{\theta^j\}$, fully proving what was conjectured by Boucksom-Eyssidieux-Guedj-Zeriahi (see the comments after \cite[Theorem 1.16]{BEGZ10}):
+Our main result about monotonicity of non-pluripolar products generalizes this result to the case of different cohomology classes $\{\theta^j\}$, fully proving what was conjectured by Boucksom-Eyssidieux-Guedj-Zeriahi (see the comments after \cite[Theorem 1.16]{BEGZ10} in which they prove that the result holds for potentials with small unbounded locus):